SkyCity

 SkyCity Auckland Community Trust is a valued part of the commitment SkyCity Auckland has made to the local community since its inception in 1996.

-Established by SkyCity Auckland's casino venue license, the Trust has distributed a total of over $57.7 million to more than 2,660 charitable organisations, both large and small, that have undertaken community assistance and development work in the area from the Far North through to the Bombay Hills.
+Established in accordance with SkyCity Auckland's casino venue license, the Trust has distributed a total of over $63.3 million to 2,776 charitable organisations, both large and small, that have undertaken community assistance and development work in the area from the Far North through to the Bombay Hills.
 The Trust has a Board of Trustees who make decisions on grant allocations and set strategic priorities for the Trust.

 Contact Details